top of page

 Synthetic Underlayment

-When it comes to roofing in Florida, choosing the right underlayment is just as important as selecting quality shingles.
-Florida’s extreme weather—including intense sun, wind, rain, and hurricanes—demands a roofing system built for durability and long-term protection.
-Your underlayment is the hidden layer that protects your home from water intrusion and supports the entire roof system.
+When it comes to roofing in Florida, choosing the right underlayment is just as important as selecting quality architectural shingles.
+Florida’s extreme weather, including intense sun, wind, rain, and hurricanes demands a roofing system built for long-term protection.
+Your underlayment is the hidden layer that protects your home or commercial business from water coming in.
+It supports the entire roof system.

-At Triangle Roofing, Inc., we help homeowners throughout Volusia, Flagler, and St. Johns Counties make smart roofing choices.
-Here's what you need to know about the different types of underlayment for your Florida roof—and how to choose the best one.
+At Triangle Roofing, Inc., our father and son team helps homeowners throughout Volusia, Flagler, and St. Johns Counties make smart roofing choices.
+Here's what you need to know about the different types of underlayment for your Florida roof.

 What Is Roof Underlayment?

-Roof underlayment is a waterproof or water-resistant barrier installed between your roof’s decking and the final roofing material (like asphalt shingles or metal panels).
-It acts as your roof’s second line of defense—keeping out wind-driven rain, reducing moisture damage, and improving overall roof performance.
+Roof underlayment is a waterproof or water-resistant barrier installed between your roof’s decking and the final roofing material (like asphalt shingles or metal roofing panels).
+It acts as your roof’s second line of defense keeping out wind-driven rain, reducing water damage, and improving overall roof performance.

 Florida’s roofing systems must be built to withstand: